 A Sermon on Ephesians 3:16

-that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, (ESV)
+16that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner self,

-Why is it so important that Christians grow spiritually?
-This is the question that Dr. Martyn Lloyd-Jones seeks to answer in his exposition of Ephesians 3:16.
-He says that the inner man must be continually strengthened because of the continual battle against sin that all Christians experience as they live in a fallen world.
-For there are many forces that Christians must always fight against.
-Some of these come from within, such as sinful desires and the flesh.
-Others come from without, such as the world and the temptations of the Devil.
-When Christians fail to grow spiritually and into maturity it becomes evident.
-They are beset by sins that they are unable to overcome, and they show a lack of interest in God’s Word.
-They are often unable to understand God’s Word because, as Paul says, they are babes and are not able to eat meat.
-This is why, Dr. Lloyd-Jones says, it is so vital that Christians continually seek and pursue Christ and His Word.
+In this sermon on Ephesians 3:16 titled “The Importance of Spiritual Growth,” Dr. Martyn Lloyd-Jones seeks to answer the question of why it is so important that the Christian grow spiritually.
+He says that the inner self must be continually strengthened because of the continual battle against sin that all Christians experience as they live in a fallen world.
+There are many forces that Christians must always fight against and some of these come from within, such as sinful desires and the flesh.
+Others come from without, such as the world and the temptations of the devil.
+It is evident when Christians fail to grow spiritually and into maturity.
+They are beset by sins that they are unable to overcome, and they show a lack of interest in God’s word.
+They are often unable to understand God’s word because, as Paul says, they are babes and are not able to eat meat.
+This is why, Dr. Lloyd-Jones says, it is so vital that Christians continually seek and pursue Christ and His word.
 Christians must fight sin not only by fleeing what is evil, but by growing in Christ as mature believers who desire the holy and good things of Christ more than they desire the evil and sinful things of this world.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.